 Senate Bill 1160 and Assembly Bill 1244, both of which became effective on January 1, 2017, added important new tools to combat workers’ compensation fraud in the State of California.
 These tools included a new automatic lien stay provision as well as a process for suspending (i.e. excluding) providers from the workers’ compensation system, and in some cases, consolidating and disposing of their liens.

-To assist participants in the workers’ compensation system and the public, DIR tries to identify all liens filed by or on behalf of these physicians and providers and mark those liens as “stayed” in the Electronic Adjudication Management System (EAMS).
-However, EAMS may not reflect all liens that are subject to the automatic stay.
-If you have information about additional businesses that should be covered by the stay, please notify DIR’s Antifraud Unit.
+To assist participants in the workers’ compensation system and the public, DIR tries to identify all liens filed by or on behalf of these physicians and providers and mark those liens as “4615” in the Electronic Adjudication Management System (EAMS).
+The “4615” marking in EAMS does not mean that there has been any administrative or judicial finding or determination as to whether the Labor Code section 4615 stay applies to any particular lien.
+The WCJs have jurisdiction and authority to determine whether the stay applies to any particular lien.
+If you have additional information about liens that may be subject to the automatic stay that are not marked with “4615,” please notify DIR’s Antifraud Unit.

 Pursuant to Labor Code section 139.21, DIR suspends physicians, practitioners, and other providers from participating in the workers’ compensation system if they have been convicted of certain kinds of crimes, have been excluded from the Medicare system, or have lost their professional license.
 The Administrative Director of the Division of Workers Compensation issues a Notice of Suspension that becomes effective 30 days later unless appealed.